makmodol1173/TechJobHub/README.md

 # TechJobHub

 Welcome to TechJobHub!
 TechJobHub is a dynamic platform that bridges the gap between tech professionals and job opportunities.
 With features tailored for both job seekers and recruiters, it simplifies job searching, application tracking, and hiring processes.
+It offers personalized resume feedback via Mistral AI.

 # 🌐 Prjoct Preview